clementpoiret/ROILoc/README.rst

   -c CONTRAST, --contrast CONTRAST
                         <Required> Contrast of the input MRI.
 Can be `t1` or
                         `t2`.
-  -b BET, --bet BET     Boolean to choose if we use the BET version of the
+  -b, --bet             Flag use the BET version of the MNI152 template.
-                        MNI152 template.
   -t TRANSFORM, --transform TRANSFORM
                         Type of registration.
 See `https://antspy.readthedocs.
                         io/en/latest/registration.html` for the complete list